 **If you took the test more than two years ago, the Board will accept certified copies of your scores from your credentialer, another licensing board, the company that did your Visa Screen or US University.

 **The Board will accept more than one score report if it took more than one attempt to pass all parts of the TOEFL.
 You do not have to pass a section again if you have passed it on a previous test date.

 THERE ARE 3 EXCEPTIONS TO THE TOEFL REQUIREMENT:

 - You earned your PT degree in Australia, Canada (except Quebec), Ireland, New Zealand, and the United Kingdom, or you hold a degree from a foreign CAPTE-accredited program.

-- You are a citizen or permanent resident of the US, or the holder of an H1-B visa, and have attended 4 or more years of secondary (high school) or post-secondary (college/university) education in the US; a total of 96 hours is required.
-Documentation required: copy of passport or I-9, plus transcripts or certified letter from the school.
+- You are a citizen or permanent resident of the US, or the holder of an H1-B visa, AND have attended 4 or more years of secondary (high school) or post-secondary (college/university) education in the US; a total of 96 credits is required.
+(Documentation required: copy of passport or I-9, plus transcripts or certified letter from the school.)